Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Abstract

 \section{Abstract}

 Tumor heterogeneity is a complex and widely recognized trait that poses significant challenges in developing effective cancer therapies.
-Characterizing the heterogeneous subpopulation structure within a tumor will enable a more precise and successful treatment strategy for cancer therapy.
-A possible strategy to uncover the structure of subpopulations is to examine how they respond differently to different drugs.
-For instance, PhenoPop was proposed as a means to unravel the subpopulation structure within a tumor from high-throughput drug screening data.
-However, the deterministic nature of PhenoPop restricts the model fit and the information it can extract from the data.
-As an advancement, we proposed a stochastic model based on the linear birth-death process to address this limitation.
+In particular, many tumors harbor a variety of subpopulations with distinct therapeutic response characteristics.
+Characterizing this heterogeneity by determining the subpopulation structure within a tumor enables more precise and successful treatment strategies.
+In our prior work, we developed PhenoPop, a computational framework for unravelling the drug-response subpopulation structure within a tumor from bulk high-throughput drug screening data.
+However, the deterministic nature of the underlying models driving PhenoPop restricts the model fit and the information it can extract from the data.
+As an advancement, we propose a stochastic model based on the linear birth-death process to address this limitation.
 Our model can formulate a dynamic variance along the horizon of the experiment so that the model uses more information from the data to provide a more robust estimation.
 In addition, the newly proposed model can be readily adapted to situations where the experimental data exhibits a positive time correlation.
-We concluded our study by testing our model on simulated data (\textit{In Silico}) and experimental data (\textit{In Vitro}), which supports our argument about its advantages.
+We test our model on simulated data (\textit{in silico}) and experimental data (\textit{in vitro}), which supports our argument about its advantages.